Lesa's course directory

 This course will meet synchronously in person and on zoom.
 The planned schedule of topics and events may need to be adjusted throughout the course.
 The online syllabus above will always have the most current schedule and corresponding due dates (i.e., the printable syllabus will not be updated unless noted).

-Course Objectives, Pre-Requisites, and Materials:
+Course Objectives, Prerequisites, and Materials:

-This course will focus on the analysis of univariate outcomes using the general linear model(GLM; i.e., regression, analysis of variance, analysis of covariance).
-The course objective is for participants to be able to complete all the necessary steps in a GLM analysis: describing the variables of interest and their zero-order associations; creating predictor variables and building models to evaluate their unique effects; and interpreting and presenting empirical findings.
-Prior to enrolling, participants should be comfortable with univariate descriptive statistics, measures of bivariate association, and null hypothesis significance testing.
+This course will focus on the analysis of univariate outcomes using the general linear model (GLM; i.e., regression, analysis of variance, analysis of covariance).
+The course objective is for participants to be able to complete all the necessary steps in a GLM analysis: describing the variables of interest and their associations; creating predictor variables and building models to evaluate their unique effects; and interpreting and presenting empirical findings.
+Prior to enrolling, participants should be familiar with univariate descriptive statistics, measures of bivariate association, and null hypothesis significance testing.

 Class time will be devoted primarily to lectures, examples, and spontaneous review, the materials for which will be available for download above.
 Readings and other resources have been suggested for each topic and may be updated later.
 Synchronous attendance (in person or via zoom) is encouraged but not required, and you do not need to notify the instructor of a single class absence.
 Video recordings of each class will be available on YouTube so that closed captioning will be provided, and supplemental videos for specific topics (e.g., software demos) may be added as well.
 Auditors and visitors are always welcome to attend class.
 No required class sessions will be held outside the regular class time noted above (i.e., no additional midterm or final exam sessions).
-However, because the course will have an applied focus requiring the use of statistical software, participants are encouraged to attend group-based office hours (via zoom only), in which multiple participants can receive immediate assistance on homework assignments simultaneously.
+However, because the course will have an applied focus requiring the use of statistical software, participants are encouraged to attend group-based office hours (first-come, first-served), in which multiple participants can receive assistance on homework assignments simultaneously.

 Course Requirements: